 My first encounter with management was when I was 16.
-It was my first encounter with Big Bad Pete and why I got obsessed with management.
+It was my first encounter with Big Bad Pete and it is why I got in to management.

 Those were the days.

 Long days.
 Days with little to do.
 A gap year between College and University.